Skip to content

 Maintaining your battery is also critical, regardless of its type.
 For lead-acid batteries, regular maintenance like fluid level checks and terminal cleaning is essential for optimal performance and longevity.
 AGM batteries require less maintenance but should be periodically checked for charging and storage conditions.
 Lithium-ion batteries require minimal maintenance but must be charged using a compatible charger to avoid damage.

-2.3 Battery Size for Trolling Motor
+Part 2: Choosing Deep Cycle Battery for Trolling Motor

 For smaller boats with lighter loads and less powerful motors, a group 24 battery may be sufficient.
 Group 24 batteries typically have dimensions of around 10 x 6.88 x 9.94 inches and a capacity of around 70-85 Ah.
 However, LiTime group 24 LiFePO4 battery has the capacity of 100Ah.